LaustinSpayce/game-project-1/README.md

     * Dusty Desert
     * Creepy Caves
 * Some light RPG-style levelling up and damage progression.
-* Special boss attacks in levels 2 and 3.
+* Special boss attacks/features for the three bosses.

 ## Features to implement
 * Each mistake locks the player as the monster "attacks".